samlin001/asd-codelabs/codelab1/README.md

 ## Create a VM
 Now, let's create a VM with a custom image for development.
 By using a custom image you can skip many setup steps.
-In this example, we use a custom image with all the software required for Android system development:
+In this example, we use the custom image:
+**asd-android11-qpr2**.
+Wich includes all the software required for Android system development:
   - Linux: ubuntu 18.04
   - Python 2.7 as repo depends on it.
   - Set up for [Downloading Android Source](https://source.android.com/setup/build/downloading)